Nothing (band): History

 Nothing then signed to Collect Records, but terminated its contract with the label after completing their new record, due to the label's ties to former Turing Pharmaceuticals CEO Martin Shkreli.
 On December 8, 2015, it was announced that Nothing had re-signed with Relapse Records.
 Its second album, Tired of Tomorrow, was released on May 13, 2016.
 The first single from the album, "Vertigo Flowers", debuted on February 23, 2016.
-Chris Betts returned to tour for the record, as Bassett was busy with Whirr.
+John "PBoy" Policastro from the band New Lows joined the band as a live bassist to tour for the record, as Bassett was not able to do all the dates.

 The band's third studio album, Dance on the Blacktop, was released on August 24, 2018, by Relapse.
 It was preceded by the "Zero Day" single on June 4.

 After the recording of the album, new bassist Aaron Heard (vocalist for hardcore band Jesus Piece), replaced Bassett.
-Founding guitarist/vocalist Brandon Setta left the band mid-tour due to personal reasons in 2019 and continues to release music under the name White Lighters.
-He was replaced by Cloakroom frontman Doyle Martin.
+Founding guitarist/vocalist Brandon Setta left the band mid-tour for personal reasons in early 2019 and was replaced by Cloakroom frontman Doyle Martin.
+Setta continues releasing music under the names White Lighters and You Wish.

 On October 30, 2020 The Great Dismal was released on Relapse Records.
 Promotional videos were released for the songs "Say Less", "Bernie Sanders", "Famine Asylum", "April Ha Ha (Ft.
 Alex G.)", and "Catch a Fade".
 Production was handled by Will Yip, who previously produced the band's second record, Tired of Tomorrow.
 This is the first album to feature Doyle Martin replacing Brandon Setta on guitar and vocals, as well as Aaron Heard replacing longtime bassist Nick Bassett.

 On January 5, 2022, Aaron Heard posted that his few upcoming shows with Nothing would be his last, in order to spend more time raising his son.
 On February 28, 2022, Gouge Away frontwoman Christina Michelle replaced Heard on bass.
+In mid-2022, longtime drummer Kyle Kimball left the band to focus on his dark wave project Night Sins.
+Kimball was later replaced by Zachary Jones.
+In late 2023, guitarist/multi-instrumentalist Bobb Bruno from Best Coast replaced Michelle on bass.

+Musical style

+Nothing are described as a cross between heavy metal and shoegaze, while later releases were said to have bordered on a dream pop style.
+The group's sound is marked by "walls of distorted guitars", "pummeling" drums, "angelic" vocal harmonies and "soul-searching lyrics that tell of hard times and pain of all kinds".